The Cost of Inflation: Mathematical Appendix

-In the low-inflation region, inflation sets the order of magnitude of steady-state distortions: the Relative Price Gap is an $\ell_2$ distance between relative-price \emph{levels}, which shift by $O(\pi)$, hence $\omega$ is first order in $\pi$; the Relative Price Entropy is a KL divergence between \emph{normalized} shares, whose first-order perturbation cancels under normalization, hence $\psi$ begins at second order and is $O(\pi^2)$.
-The network affects these responses only through the multiplicative constants $\mathscr W_\omega$ and $\mathscr W_\psi$ (Remarks~2(a)--2(d)), so two economies with the same inflation rate can exhibit markedly different \emph{changes} in relative-price distortions in response to the same change in inflation purely because their production networks differ. \end{proof}
+In the low-inflation region, inflation sets the order of magnitude of steady-state distortions: the relative price gap is an $\ell_2$ distance between relative-price levels, which shift by $O(\pi)$, so $\omega$ is first order in $\pi$; the relative-price entropy is a KL divergence between normalised shares, whose first-order perturbation cancels under normalisation, so $\psi$ begins at second order and is $O(\pi^2)$.
+The network affects these responses only through the multiplicative constants $\mathcal C_\omega$ and $\mathcal C_\psi$ (Remarks~\ref{rem:fat_tails_relative_prices}--\ref{rem:lambda2_relative_distortion}), so two economies with the same inflation rate can exhibit markedly different changes in relative-price distortions in response to the same change in inflation purely because their production networks differ. \end{proof}

-\begin{coro}{2(b)} Let $(\omega_T^{\mathrm{flex}},\psi_T^{\mathrm{flex}})$ denote the Relative Price Gap and the Relative Price Entropy under flexible prices, and let $(\omega_T^{\mathrm{stick}},\psi_T^{\mathrm{stick}})$ denote the corresponding objects under local state-dependent stickiness.
-Then, for small $\pi$, sticky pricing can reduce relative-price distortion at early horizons, but raises relative-price distortion in steady state.
-Under the powerlaw degree distribution, the steady state excess distortion induced by stickiness is amplified by heavier tails (smaller $\alpha$). \end{coro}